masschallenge/accelerator-directory/README.md

 2. Start Docker.

-3. Install impact-api and spin up a dev server.
+3. Install impact-api and get local server running on http://localhost:8000/ :
 The accelerator-directory code is currently designed to work with an instance of the MassChallenge's impact-api, and relevant dependencies.
 Make sure to install it and run it by following the steps